UK Property Solicitor Requirements for Non-Residents: Do You Need a UK-Based Solicitor?

 • The conveyancing process involves specific stages unique to the UK system that foreign solicitors cannot complete

 Before engaging a solicitor, you'll need to have your documentation ready.
-For a comprehensive checklist of what you'll need, see our guide on essential documents for foreign investors to secure an overseas mortgage.
+For a comprehensive checklist, see our guide on Essential Documents for Foreign Investors to Secure an Overseas Mortgage to make your solicitor process seamless.

 Your home country solicitor, regardless of their expertise or qualifications, cannot perform the legal work required to transfer UK property ownership.
 This is not a preference or recommendation, it is a legal and practical requirement of the UK property system.